skeeto/go-module-testbed/README.md

 This script creates and hosts a testbed environment for experimenting with Go modules.
 It runs both a static web server to host module paths, and Git daemon to host the modules themselves.
-Both are bound to 127.0.0.1 and are not externally accessible.
+Both are bound to `localhost.localdomain` and are not externally accessible.
 Security is disabled for modules hosted by the testbed, so no certificates are required.

 Requires **Go 1.14** or later.